 For Corvette lovers in search of that perfect classic Vette, but particularly the hard to find colors, these beautiful Corvettes might be for you.
 We have consolidated our inventory of classic Vettes with unique paint colors onto this page below.
 If you don’t see the perfect Corvette you are looking for remember to call 814-937-4941.

-350, automatic transmission, power steering, power brakes, rally wheels, Hooker Header side pipes, dark saddle leather interior, and much more.
+350 motor, automatic transmission, 84,750 miles on dash (title is exempt for mileage), power steering, power brakes, rally wheels, Hooker Header side pipes, dark saddle

 CE 350 engine, 4 speed manual transmission, 52,000 miles on dash(title is exempt for mileage), tan convertible top, rally wheels, beige interior, dual exhaust, original